 It doesn’t matter whether you have school-aged children or not.
 A good school district usually means higher property values, which is always an important concern.

 You can, of course, do your own research, but neighbors with the first-hand experience with the local schools are the best resource.
 You should ask neighbors not only about the reputation and documented success of the school but about specific programs offered as well, especially if you have children with special needs of some kind.

 Whether you’re buying the home to live in or for investment purposes, there is always some risk.
-But if you use these ask the neighbors these 4 questions before you buy a home in Los Angeles, it will help to lessen that risk.
+But if you use these ask the neighbors these 4 questions before you buy a home in Riverside, it will help to lessen that risk.